Revision 24-4; Effective Sept. 1, 2024

 6420 STAR+PLUS Members Requesting Non-Medicaid Services

 STAR+PLUS members are entitled to Title XX services if all eligibility criteria are met.
-However, the case worker must first ensure that approval of the request would not result in a duplication of services.
+However, the caseworker must first ensure that approval of the request would not result in a duplication of services.

-See Appendix XX, Mutually Exclusive Services, to determine which Title XX services are available to members in the STAR+PLUS program.
+Review Appendix XX, Mutually Exclusive Services, to determine which Title XX services are available to members in the STAR+PLUS program.

 Value-added services offered by an MCO are extra services approved by HHSC.
-Value-added services will vary by MCO.
+Value-added services vary by MCO.

-STAR+PLUS Health Plan profiles are located on the Health and Human Services (HHS) website at:
+STAR+PLUS Health Plan profiles are located on the HHS website.

 6421 Disenrollment from STAR+PLUS